-An LSP should assess the potential points of weakness or penetration in its existing IT infrastructure as well as that of any third party involved in providing IT services or infrastructure.
-This assessment should not only look at the formal IT infrastructure of the LSP, but also other systems that may interface with that infrastructure such as smart vending machines, HVAC systems, or other devices that are in any way connected to the LSP's network and thus offer a potential point of penetration.
+An LSP should assess the potential points of weakness or penetration in its existing IT infrastructure as well as that of any third party involved providing IT services in infrastructure.
+This assessment should not only look at the formal IT infrastructure of the LSP, but also other systems that may interface with that infrastructure such as smart vending machines; heating, ventilating, and air conditioning systems; or other devices that are in any way connected to the LSP's network and thus offer a potential point of penetration.
 Weaknesses can also be the result of TPSPs who have access to the LSP's network or who provide contractors to assist the LSP's IT department.
-Here, an ICA assessment for IT systems may aid the evaluation of the security of the physical and technical infrastructure of the LSP, including its ability to protect data from intruders and to provide appropriate data access internally.
+Here, a CIA assessment for IT systems may aid the evaluation of the security of the physical and technical infrastructure of the LSP, including its ability to protect data from intruders and to provide appropriate data access internally.
 Finally, this analysis should consider LSP disaster recovery locations.

-• The Practice Needs of Attorneys (e.g., travel, work from home, remote access)
+The Practice Needs of Attorneys (e.g., travel, work from home, remote access)

 Modern legal practice and the level of responsiveness expected by clients require LSPs to access information through extranets, mobile devices, or other devices while working from home or traveling outside the office.
 However, remote access can increase risk.
-When performing a risk analysis here, providers should consider whether employees are able to access the information they need while ensuring that data is not modified or accessible to unauthorized people.
+When performing a risk assessment here, providers should consider whether employees are able to access the information they need while ensuring that data is not modified and is inaccessible to unauthorized people.
+LSPs should address the potential for data loss via use of BYOD devices, flash drives, cloud applications, or sending data to personal e-mail.

-Vendors or Cloud Storage Providers
+• Vendors or Cloud Storage Providers

-Many LSPs rely on third party vendors to host data.
-Similarly, LSPs are moving towards cloud-based service providers or applications that will inevitably store firm, client and third-party data.
+Many LSPs rely on third-party vendors to host data.
+Similarly, LSPs are moving towards cloud-based service providers or applications that will inevitably store firm, client, and third-party data.
 The LSP has the same responsibility to ensure the protection of data to the extent that it has engaged the particular vendor or service provider.
 This may include evaluating the service provider's security and ensuring that any necessary protection is implemented by the vendor or service provider.